Golden Berries (Organic) – AKA Incan berries

 With the sweetness of raisins and the zing of tart citrus zest, dried golden berries are a mouthwatering treat.
 Delicious eaten straight out of the bag, golden berries inherent complex flavour also makes them an excellent pairing food in tajines, curries, cakes, puddings or enjoyed with raw chocolate or wine.

-Approved health benefits of golden berries *
+Approved health benefits*

 Nervous system support